 Whatever happens, don’t try to call their bluff.

 You might think that the best thing to do is to become ballsy about your situation.
 After all, you know that they don’t want to take legal action (because they stand to recover less of their money), and they know that you know this.

 So you brazenly call your lenders bluff.
 You ask for interest to be suspended and then offer them a ridiculously low monthly repayment, backed up by the threat if you want any more then Ill file for my own bankruptcy and you’ll get nothing.

 Most lenders will have heard this type of threat every day of their working lives.
 Its just defensive bravado that will make your position worse.

-Now bear in mind that most lenders (e.g. banks, building societies, insurance companies etc) are massive organisations, with vast amounts of money at their disposal.
-So as much as you might like to think that your business is vital to their continued survival, it isnt!
-Even if they received nothing from your bankruptcy, it would make less of an impact on their balance sheet than a fly hitting an express train head on.
+Now bear in mind that most lenders (e.g. banks, building societies, insurance companies etc) are massive organizations, with vast amounts of money at their disposal.
+So as much as you might like to think that your business is vital to their continued survival, it isn’t!
+Even if they received nothing from your bankruptcy, it would make less of an impact on their balance sheet than a fly hitting an express train head-on.

 So they double bluff you.

 And then what do you do?
 Do you back down and look weak (in which case further negotiation will be.difficult, to say the least), or do you follow through with your threat and do something (i.e. file for your own bankruptcy) that you don’t really want to?

 You should avoid this at all costs.
 Don’t even put yourself in that position!